sagemath/sagewiki_to_gh-2022-10-10/days45_projects.md

 Status:
  - Greene-Kleitman partition of posets (Darij) ; prototype algorithm ready, needs to be correctly formatted.
  - Eric : poset avoidance (patch on trac 14099)
  - Alejandro : fixing interface to graph colouring
+ - Kevin : first patch successfully uploaded to trac, now to post rest of code to trac
+ -

 Preparing technical details for Combinatorial Hopf Algebras
 ===========================================================